-Currently, I am the Executive Director for the Office of Intercultural Learning and Engagement at Indiana Wesleyan University.
-As a senior level administrator in this cabinet-level role, I help lead the work of the Department of Intercultural Learning and Development, Department of Intercultural Student Engagement, and Department of Multicultural Access Programs, all housed within the Office of Intercultural Learning and Engagement at IWU.
-As such, I oversee and help facilitate the work of the dedicated staff, student ambassadors, and overall team at IWU in ushering diversity, equity, inclusion, and justice programs on the traditional Marion campus.
-In addition, I am also on concurrent appointment as an Associate Professor of Political Science in the Political Science Program at Indiana Wesleyan University.
+From 2018-2020, I was the Executive Director for the Office of Intercultural Learning and Engagement.
+As a senior level administrator in this cabinet-level role, I helped lead the work of the Department of Intercultural Learning and Development, Department of Intercultural Student Engagement, and Department of Multicultural Access Programs, all housed within the Office of Intercultural Learning and Engagement at IWU.
+As such, I helped oversee and facilitate the work of the dedicated staff, student ambassadors, and overall team at IWU in ushering diversity, equity, inclusion, and justice programs on the traditional Marion campus.

-At McMurry University (2013-2018) Prior to IWU, I helped create and sponsor the Diversity Affairs Council at McMurry University.
+At McMurry University (2013-2018) At McMurry- I helped create and sponsor the Diversity Affairs Council.
 DAC is a student organization committed to enhancing the climate of respect for diversity on campus.
 We dedicate ourselves to learning more about diversity in its complexities and exposing ourselves to new experiences.
 We want to foster a more inclusive campus environment by: being a reliable and trusted resource for students and student groups, challenging students to actively engage diversity related issues on campus, and working with administration to address and respond to student concerns.
 The Diversity Affairs Council was awarded with "Outstanding Organization," founder, Dr. Joel Olufowote, recognized as "Outstanding Faculty Advisor," and President, Erica Medina, honored as "Outstanding Student President" of the Council, in its first year of activity at McMurry University during the 2013-2014 academic calendar year.

 In 2015, I created the Center for Community Inclusion at McMurry University.
 The CCI is a Center dedicated to the systemic and systematic understanding of issues surrounding diverse populations, institutional heritage, multicultural exposure, internationalization, among other ways, intended to serve McMurry University students, staff and faculty.
 As McMurry University continues to face the pressing demands of the 21st century on higher education, the Center will allow for a dynamic approach and perspective in weaving through the aforementioned issues by offering insight and discussion from a variety of university personnel and students.
 The CCI is a university “think tank” that is charged with understanding, through research, discussion and innovation, the complexity of issues facing the 21st century student.
 The idea of the CCI, an institutional office dedicated to campus wide understanding of diversity, inclusion and innovation through multiple lenses, has been brewing at McMurry University for a number of years and the burgeoning commitment to issues the CCI will focus on is further validated by President Harper and the University Cabinet.